TerraMA2/fapesp_smh/api-flask/README.md

 ## Run Python Flask API

-Install flask with `pip install Flask` and run with `python manager.py run`.
+Install flask with `pip install Flask` and run with `python manager.py run 5000`.

 ## To run API in a container docker create a volume to save your data